GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/update-checker/index.md

 ## Actions

-**Create reference to global variable**
-Transforms a scene variable into a reference to a global variable.

 **Re-check for updates**
 Loads the latest game version from liluo.
 This is already called at the beginnign of the scene, but you can still re-call it if it failed or if you want to add a "check again" button.
 Make sure to not call this too often (or at all), as otherwise it will DDoS the version-checking server!.